PowerDNS/pdns/CONTRIBUTING.md

 If the warning cannot be avoided in any way, a good explanation is needed.
 As an example:

 `// NOLINTNEXTLINE(*-cast): Using the OpenSSL C APIs.`

+### Additional checkers

+Even though we don't automatically run any of the code checkers listed below as part of our CI, it might make sense to run them manually, not only on newly added code, but to also improve existing code.

+* `clang`'s static analyzer, sometimes also referred as `scan-build`
+* `cppcheck`

 # Development Environment